cubefs/cubefs/README.md

 * POSIX-compatible

-For more details, please refer to our SIGMOD 2019 paper "CFS: A Distributed File System for Large Scale Container Platforms".
+For more details, please refer to our SIGMOD 2019 paper "ChubaoFS: A Distributed File System for Large Scale Container Platforms".

 ## Document